Every F1 Driver’s History at the Chinese Grand Prix

 2019

-This will be Oscar Piastri’s first time racing at Shanghai International Circuit.
+This will be Kimi Antonelli’s first appearance at Shanghai International Circuit.

 🇪🇸 Fernando ALONSO

 Alonso took pole position at the Chinese Grand Prix in both of his title-winning years, but has not started from the front row here since 2009.
-He last reached Q3 at the circuit in 2014, and has been out in Q2 on all of his last three appearances.
-2007 and 2015 are the only seasons in which Alonso has been out-qualified by a team-mate in China.
+Qualifying third in 2024, Alonso reached Q3 in China for the first time since 2014.
+2007 and 2015 are the only seasons in which Alonso has been out-qualified by a team-mate in China, with 2015 being his only Q1 exit at the track.

 FERNANDO ALONSO’S CHINESE GRAND PRIX HISTORY